craftamap/bb/README.md

 `bb` is an inoffical bitbucket.org command line tool deeply inspired by the official [GitHub CLI](https://github.com/cli/cli/).
-It brings pull requests, downloads, and other bitbucket concepts to you the terminal.
+It brings pull requests, downloads, and other bitbucket concepts to your terminal.

 ![screenshot showing ](.github/screenshot_create_pr.png)